Privacy Information & Legal Disclaimers

 We obtain the categories of personal information listed above from the following categories of sources:

 - Directly from you.
-For example, from quote requests and applications submitted by you or your agent.
+For example, from quote requests and applications submitted to us.

 - From your transactions with us.
 For example, from payment and claim activity.

 - From government agencies and aggregators of public records.
-For example, information about your home from public records.
+For example, information about your home.

 - From consumer reporting agencies.
 For example, information regarding you, your property, your prior claims history or your credit history.